project-poodle/poodle/design.md

   - 1 means 'CLEAR' operation
   - 0 means 'UPDATE' operation

-- Bit 0 is the signature bit
+- Bit 0 is the timestamp and signature bit
   - 1 means there is a timestamp and signature at the end of the record
   - 0 means no timestamp or signature at the end of the record
+  - Signature is present only in Distributed Ledger Network Traffic and Distributed Ledger Consensus Block
+  - Signature is __not__ present for SSTable (Distribute Ledger or Raft Consensus), nor Raft replication log.
+    - In these cases, even if this bit is set to 1, only timestamp is present with the record
   - source content of the signature include binary consensus ID, concatenated with Record content, including Record Magic, Key, Value, Scheme, and Timestamp
-  - If signature bit is 1, the content of data are in raw format, and cannot be encoded with lookup scheme, or compression scheme
+  - If signature is present, the content of data are in raw format, and cannot be encoded with lookup scheme, or compression scheme

 ### Scheme Format ###